Idyllic Villages

 Crich

-Crich A twenty minute drive east from Knockerdown will take you to the pretty village of Crich.
+Crich a twenty minute drive east from Knockerdown will take you to the pretty village of Crich.
 Home to the National Tramway Museum here there is a wealth of things to see and do and is great day out for the family.
 Ride around on the beautifully restored trams, stepping back in time down the recreated period street.
 Many of the buildings along the street have been rescued from towns and cities across the UK, and there is even a pub and shops to visit along the way.
 Crich stand is also a popular destination for walkers, the memorial tower for the Worcestershire and Sherwood Foresters Regiment stands 300 metres above sea level and has 58 steps to the top.
 On a clear day you can see across eight counties and see sights such as The Humber Bridge and Lincoln Cathedral.

 Photo credit: Visit Peak District